 Also of interest is that Carteret has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Carteret is somewhat higher than in the average US city of 21.84%: 26.22% of adults 25 and older in the borough have at least a bachelor's degree.
+The percentage of people in Carteret who are college-educated is somewhat higher than the average US community of 21.84%: 26.22% of adults in Carteret have at least a bachelor's degree.

 The per capita income in Carteret in 2010 was $27,898, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $111,592 for a family of four.
 However, Carteret contains both very wealthy and poor people as well.